canonical/object-storage-integrator/s3/README.md

 juju config s3-integrator tls-ca-chain="$(base64 -w0 your_ca_chain.pem)"
 ```

 If a configuration is not set in the `s3-integrator`, its value won't be shared to the requirer charm over the relation.
-However, the requirer may ask for a `bucket` and a `path` even if it is not configured in the `s3-integrator` charm, see [Consumer specific bucket and path configuration](#consumer-specific-bucket-and-path-configuration) for more information.
+However, the requirer may ask for a `bucket` and a `path` even if it is not configured in the `s3-integrator` charm.
+See [Consumer specific bucket and path configuration](#consumer-specific-bucket-and-path-configuration) for details.

 ## What's new in `s3-integrator` track `2/`?